-USES: Etoposide is used alone or in combination with other chemotherapies to treat certain forms of cancer (e.g., small cell lung cancer).
-Etoposide works by slowing cancer cell growth.
-It is also commonly known as VP-16.
+USES: Etoposide is used alone or in combination with other medications to treat certain forms of lung cancer (such as small cell lung cancer).
+Etoposide works by slowing the growth of cancer cells.

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

-This drug may also be used to treat certain types of leukemias, lymphomas, ovarian cancer, testicular cancer, and a certain type of prostate cancer.
+This medication may also be used for certain types of leukemias and lymphomas, ovarian cancer, testicular cancer, and a certain type of prostate cancer.

-HOW TO USE: Take this medication by mouth exactly as prescribed.
-The dosage is based on your medical condition and response to therapy.
+HOW TO USE: Take this medication by mouth with or without food as directed by your doctor.
+The dosage is based on your medical condition and response to treatment.

 Additional VePesid Information